brunurd/companion/README.md

 # YOUTUBE COMPANION

-A client to watch youtube videos outside the browser and pin on top of everything.
+A client to watch youtube videos outside the browser and pin on top of everything (always on top).